Research Interests: Microbial electrophysiology and bioelectronics.

 Direct Electron-Mediated Control of Hybrid Multi-Cellular Robots [BPN718]

-hybrid robot capable of autonomous motility, sensing and response in aqueous environment.
+capable of sensing and response in aqueous environments.
 This will be the first demonstration of

-a millimeter-scale synthetic autonomous multi-cellular hybrid with organic
+a millimeter-scale synthetic autonomous multi-cellular hybrid with organic and man-made

-via electron transfer channels engineered into cells in contact with microelectrodes.
+electron transfer channels engineered into cells in contact with microelectrodes.
 We have

 successfully miniaturized an electrochemical sensing platform to the centimeter scale to measure

 current generated by engineered bacterial cells in response to their environmental arsenic.